Stepan Suprun: Return from deployment

 Upon returning to the USSR in January 1940, he was asked by Moscow to be part of an aircraft-buying delegation to Germany in March.
 During the visit he conducted preliminary flights on German aircraft the Soviet Union was going to buy.
-With the help of Suprun, the Soviet Union was able to purchase a variety of aircraft, including the Bf-109, Bf-110, Do-215, FW-58, He-100, and Ju-88.
+With the help of Suprun, the Soviet Union was able to purchase a variety of aircraft, including the Bf 109, Bf 110, Do 215, Fw 58, He 100, and Ju 88.

 On 20 May 1940 he was awarded the title Hero of the Soviet Union for his role in testing new aircraft and his actions in China.
 He continued working as a testing aircraft, and throughout his career as a test pilot he conducted test flights on over 140 aircraft types.

 World War II and death

-Two days after the start of Operation Barbarosa, Suprun requested permission from the institute to create and command a regiment composed of test pilots.
+Two days after the start of Operation Barbarossa, Suprun requested permission from the institute to create and command a regiment composed of test pilots.
 After his proposal was approved by Stalin, six regiments were formed out of the pilots from the institute; two were equipped with the Il-2 for ground attack purposes, two were assigned Pe-2 dive bomber, and one received the Pe-8 to become a long-range bomber unit.
 The unit Suprun was given command of was issued 32 MiG-3 fighters and designated as the 401st Special Purpose Fighter Aviation Regiment.
 Despite being a regimental commander, he flew combat sorties, and he scored his first aerial victory on 27 June 1941, a Hs 126.
 He was killed in action on 4 July 1941 after engaging a Luftwaffe plane; it is unclear if he scored an aerial victory during his last dogfight and some sources indicate he shot down a Bf-109 right before his death.
 Sources also differ as to if he was shot down by enemy aircraft or ground forces.
 After his death he was awarded the gold star a second time, making him the first person to become a twice Hero of the Soviet Union during the war.
 His remains were originally buried in Talachyn district near his place of death, but in 1960 his remains were transferred to the Novodevichy cemetery.

 His brother Aleksandr was also a pilot who fought in the war.
 During a mission in October 1941 he managed to land his fighter with 118 bullet holes in it despite bad injuries.